julitiux/julitiux/content/posts/vim.md

 In this mode you can access press the `:` key.
 This mode you can add different commands like save, open, find, replace words with regrex between Files.

 4. Visual
+In this mode you can access press the `v` key.
+In this mode, you can select text whit the cursor and you can apply commands just for drive it.

 5. Select
 6. Ex